sbingler/schemeful-same-site/README.md

 ## Questions
 ### How does this affect iframes?
-Prior to "Schemeful Same-Site": if there are multiple nested iframes a given iframe is always cross-site, to the top-level frame, if any of its ancestors are cross-site, to the top-level frame.\
+Prior to "Schemeful Same-Site": if there are multiple nested iframes a given iframe is always cross-site (to the top-level frame) if any of its ancestors are cross-site (to the top-level frame).
-With "Schemeful Same-Site": This can now occur if any ancestor iframe is cross-scheme, to the top-level frame.
+With "Schemeful Same-Site": This can now occur if any ancestor iframe is cross-scheme (to the top-level frame).

-Any iframe using the `sandbox` attribute is always cross-site, to the top-level frame.
+Any iframe using the `sandbox` attribute is always cross-site (to the top-level frame).
 Nothing here has changed.
 #### The src attribute
 A request to get the content specified by the `src` attribute is treated as any other subresource request and is affected the same ways.
 Once the iframe's content is loaded, it runs as cross-site or same-site depending the origin of the resulting document (this is typically the origin of the value of the `src` attribute).